All the Current Transfer Bonuses to Get More Value For Your Points & Miles

 Read more: Save Big on Short Delta Flights by Booking with Virgin Atlantic Instead!

-Capital One miles to Avianca LifeMiles bonus
+Capital One Virgin transfer bonus

 Bottom Line

-Transfer bonuses can be a great way to get more value out of your points and help you realize your dream vacation even sooner.
+Transfer bonuses can be a great way to get more value from your points and help you realize your dream vacation even sooner.
 These bonuses are constantly coming and going, so it's important to stay up-to-date on the current promotions before moving your points to ensure you're not leaving any free points on the table.

 But it's always best to keep your points flexible until you're ready to book.
 Due to constant loyalty program devaluations, transferring points without an immediate plan to use them will rarely be a good option.